theraavar/landing-page/README.md

 *Objective(s):*

-    - Using a provided image, to recreate the portrayed website.
+    - Using the provided image, recreate the web page.

+    - Gain practical experience with Flexbox.

-    - Test our skills using HTML and CSS.
+    - Improve our understanding of HTML and CSS.